-First of all, the StaR interface is used for gathering of statistics and creating of reviews for certain periods.
-To Kerio Control, gathering and evaluation of information for StaR means processing of large data volumes.
-To reduce load on the firewall, data for StaR is updated approximately once in an hour.
-The top right corner of each StaR page displays information about when the last update of the data was performed.
+First of all, the web interface is used for viewing statistics and creating reviews for certain periods.
+To Kerio Control, gathering and evaluation of information for statistics means processing of large data volumes.
+To reduce load on the firewall, data for statistics is updated approximately once in an hour.
+The top right corner of each web interface page displays information about when the last update of the data was performed.

-For these reasons, the StaR interface is not useful for real-time monitoring of user activity.
-For these purposes, you can use the $Active\ Hosts$ section in the $Kerio\ Control\ Administration$ interface (see chapter 21.1).
+For these reasons, the statistics are not useful for real-time monitoring of user activity.
+For these purposes, you can use the Active Hosts section in the Kerio Control Administration interface (see chapter 21.2).